Adit-Jindal/Language-design-in-OCaml-/README.md

 `if _ then _ else _`

 e.g., in `if a then b else c`, if a evaluates to true, then b is executed, else c is carried out.

+### Input and Output
+Source of input can be specified as either an external filename or the terminal.
+This functionality is yet to be added.

+Output is printed in the terminal using `print(_)`, where the quantity to be printed is placed at the underscore. e.g., for a variable A set to 3, `print(A)` prints `3` in the terminal.
+`print(3+2)` prints 5 on the terminal.

+print expressions can not be a part of a sequence expression.

 ## Instructions to run